Dutch police say 3 people are killed in shootings at a university hospital and home in Rotterdam

 He first shot and killed a 39-year-old woman and seriously injured her 14-year-old daughter at an apartment close to where the suspect lived, Police Chief Fred Westerbeke said.
 Police said the girl later died of her injuries.

-The shooter then went to the nearby Erasmus Medical Center where he shot and killed a 46-year-old man, a teacher at the academic hospital, the police chief added.
+The shooter then went to the nearby Erasmus Medical Center where he shot and killed a 43-year-old man, a teacher at the academic hospital, police said.
 He also started fires at the scenes of both shootings.

 The identities of the victims were not released.